Dafo2334/LightWeight-Blockchain-Crawler/README.md

 The project uses a lightweight SQLite database to store blockchain data.
 While suitable for quick access and limited use cases, it is not optimized for high-volume or long-running monitoring.
 Storing a large number of blocks or leaving the listener running for extended periods may cause memory issues or crashes.

-For production-grade data collection or analysis at scale, it is recommended to switch to a more robust backend such as PostgreSQL, and implement data batching, pruning, or archiving strategies.
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 # Blockchain Crawler & Dashboard